abejarrett/repobrowser/README.md

 This is a simple onepage app to provide repository browser by org name, and allows the user the abilty to view the commits associated with a particular repository of the organization.

+Rate limiting is in effect as the API is not using authentication.
+Didn't get around to adding authentication to allow for more than 500 requests an hour.
+Only doing look ups when user hits the enter key to reduce likelyhood of hitting the limit in an hour.

 Framework used:

 This application leverages the skeleton of Angualr-seed framework to get up and running quickly.
 This application assumes Node.js and node package manager are installed.